particle-iot/docs/src/content/reference/datasheets/b-series/b504-datasheet.md

 ### B404X, B404, B402 migration

-- Recompile source for b5som platform
+- Recompile source for `b5som` platform.
-- Upgrade Device OS version if necessary
+- Upgrade Device OS version if necessary.
 - Verify that power requirements for VCC are met, as the B504 requires more power than the B404X/B404/B402.
+- Use the antenna the B504 was certified with, not previous antennas.

 ### B524, B523 migration

-- Upgrade Device OS version if necessary
+- Upgrade Device OS version if necessary.
+- Use the antenna the B504 was certified with, not previous antennas.

 ## Interfaces

 ### Block diagram

-{{imageOverlay src="/assets/images/b-series/b523-block-diagram.png" alt="Block Diagram" class="full-width"}}
+{{imageOverlay src="/assets/images/b-series/b504-block-diagram.png" alt="Block Diagram" class="full-width"}}

 ### Power